malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Further research
 * Build it - see: [[Conscious Calculator v2]]
-* Cause of phenomenological experience
+* Cause of phenomenological experiences

+# References